AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+The RF input pins to the RF power measurement chips say they are 50 ohms, so there is no need for the 50 ohm resistors there.

 Go through all the pins on the CPU and remove any unnecessary pull ups and pull downs in the HCG software to save some power.